Information-Theoretic Storage Cost in Sentence Comprehension: Grammar-based Storage Cost

 \paragraph{Storage cost vs.\ integration cost.} Storage cost in DLT constitutes a complementary component to \emph{integration cost}.
 While storage cost quantifies the memory burden of maintaining structural predictions before they are resolved, integration cost arises from the resource consumption required to resolve syntactic dependencies when new input is encountered.
 They represent different cognitive demands imposed by the same dependency structure.
 Integration cost has long been a focal point of research~\citep[e.g.,][]{gibson-2000,futrell-etal-2020-dependency} because it offers a straightforward account of \emph{locality effects}, the processing difficulty associated with longer syntactic distances~\citep{gibson-2000,grodner-gibson-2005,staub-2010,bartek-etal-2011,roland-etal-2021}.
 However, its empirical robustness is debated because null effects or even unexpected negative correlations (i.e., facilitation) are reported in naturalistic reading~\citep{demberg-keller-2008,shain-schuler-2018,dotlacil-2021,isono-2024}.
 In this context, \emph{lossy-context surprisal}~\citep{futrell-etal-2020-lossy}, defined as prediction error resulting from noisy context representations, can be seen as an information-theoretic generalization of integration cost.
 Within this framework, locality effects emerge as a consequence of memory noise.

 \paragraph{Linking storage cost to reading behavior.} The linking hypothesis between storage cost and reading times is that storage and integration share the same pool of cognitive resources: as more resources are allocated to storage, fewer remain available for integration, resulting in slower reading times~\citep{gibson-1998,gibson-2000}.
 Controlled experiments have validated this prediction across languages, including English, Japanese, Slovenian, and Spanish~\citep{chen-etal-2005,nakatani-gibson-2010,stepanov-stateva-2015,ristic-etal-2022}.
-Furthermore, \citet{isono-etal-ur} demonstrate that storage costs based on both dependency grammar\footnote{\citet{isono-etal-ur} adopt the Universal Dependencies framework~\citep{nivre-etal-2020,de-marneffe-etal-2021} and operationalize DLT storage cost as the number of unseen tokens whose co-dependents are already seen at a given word.} and combinatory categorial grammar~\citep[CCG;][]{steedman-2000} yield better predictions on a held-out test set of naturalistic Japanese reading times than integration cost.
+Furthermore, \citet{isono-etal-ur} demonstrate that storage costs based on both dependency grammar\footnote{\citet{isono-etal-ur} adopt the Universal Dependencies framework~\citep{de-marneffe-etal-2021} and operationalize DLT storage cost as the number of unseen tokens whose co-dependents are already seen at a given word.} and combinatory categorial grammar~\citep[CCG;][]{steedman-2000} have larger predictive power on a held-out test set of naturalistic Japanese reading times than integration cost.

 \paragraph{Limitations of grammar-based storage cost.} Storage cost metrics based on symbolic grammars have several limitations.
 Theoretically, they assume that all syntactic predictions carry the same cost.
 Practically, it can be challenging to count the heads needed to complete a sentence.
-This often requires specific assumptions about grammatical completion and accurate representation of phonologically null elements (e.g., traces), which are absent in surface-based annotations like Universal Dependencies~\citep{nivre-etal-2020,de-marneffe-etal-2021}.
+This often requires specific assumptions about grammatical completion and accurate representation of phonologically null elements (e.g., traces), which are absent in surface-based annotations like Universal Dependencies~\citep{de-marneffe-etal-2021}.
+In addition, grammar-based metrics are often insensitive to temporal structural ambiguity, as they evaluate memory load based on a single, fully resolved parse tree.
 Our information-theoretic approach eliminates the need for specific syntactic theories and assumptions while capturing the probabilistic nature of sentence comprehension and replacing the discrete fixed-cost assumption with a continuous measure quantified in bits.